Radical Ideas in Brain Science Challenge

 Proposal Team Composition Requirements

 - At least one additional participant should be a UC Berkeley ladder-rank faculty member who is from a discipline different from that of the HWNI member.
 This could include additional HWNI members.
-Teams that include faculty from the social sciences and humanities are encouraged to apply.
+Teams that include faculty from social sciences and humanities are encouraged to apply.

-Application should be submitted electronically as a single PDF file that includes:
+Applications are to be submitted electronically as a single PDF file that includes:

 - 1-paragraph lay summary of project